MySQL for Executives Part 5: The Hidden Dangers of Neglect

 How It Happens:

 Year 1: Database responds in 50ms.
-Users are happy.
-No complaints.
+Users are satisfied.
+No complaints reach the executive team.

 Year 2: Response time creeps to 200ms.
-Still acceptable, barely noticeable.
+Still acceptable for most use cases, though perhaps barely noticeable to attentive users.

 Year 3: Queries take 800ms.
-Users complain about slowness.
-Conversion rates decline.
+Users begin to complain about slowness.
+Conversion rates may start to decline.

 Year 4: Database struggles at 3-5 second response times.
 Customers abandon transactions.
-Revenue impact is severe.
+The revenue impact becomes difficult to ignore.

 - Data growth: More rows mean slower queries without proper indexing